anestisdalgkitsis/desire6g-test-component/README.md

 ## Local Demo Testing Environment Instructions (Docker Desktop)

-0. Setup test env:
-   Start a RabbitMQ server:
+1. Start a RabbitMQ server:

    ```
    docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management
    ```

    Open a window (1) to send the request (simulate the SO and IBN functionality).
-   You will need the "demo_nsd.sg.yml" in this folder.
+   You will need the "demo_nsd.sg.yml" in this folder, edit the "publish.py" file to send it accordingly.

    ```
    source venv/bin/activate